-Most popular for its abundant sightings of gray whales, Baja California is one of the top places in the world to see the massive number of gray whales that travel here every year for the mating season.
+Most famous for its abundant sightings of gray whales, Baja California is one of the top places in the world to see the massive number of gray whales that travel here every year for the mating season.

 A high number of whale species can commonly be observed here, including humpback whales, blue whales, fin whales, killer whales, Southern right whales, North Atlantic right whales, right whales, and sei whales.

-A total of fifteen states are situated along the East Coast, including Florida, Pennsylvania, New York, New Jersey, and North Carolina.
+Fifteen states are situated along the East Coast, including Florida, Pennsylvania, New York, New Jersey, and North Carolina.

 New York has increased its whale population since it dropped.
-The state now possesses a booming whale watching industry that offers quality whale watching cruises to eager tourists.
+The state now possesses a booming whale-watching industry that offers quality whale-watching cruises to eager tourists.

 North Carolina, another of the States along the Eastern Seaboard, is known for its prolific beaches and parks.
-Whale watching here doesn’t require a cruise tour as the beaches allow high visibility and plenty of spacious areas to picnic while looking out for whales.
+Whale watching here doesn’t require a cruise tour, as the beaches allow high visibility and plenty of spacious areas to picnic while looking out for whales.

-Maine is the most famous out of the six states for its whale watching areas, although Rhode Island is a close second, while Connecticut fares well for its coastal structure.
+Maine is the most famous out of the six states for its whale-watching areas, although Rhode Island is a close second, while Connecticut fares well for its coastal structure.

-The best time to travel to New England for whale watching is from May to October; this can also be combined with puffin watching, which happens between June and August for those who are interested.
+The best time to travel to New England for whale watching is from May to October; this can also be combined with puffin watching, which happens between June and August for those interested.

 Maine possesses one of the largest coastline areas, including the perimeter of its many islands.
-This makes Maine a spacious spot to have a satisfying whale watching experience.
+This makes Maine a spacious spot to have a satisfying whale-watching experience.